jaemk/upaste-server/README.md

 export UPASTE_READROOT=https://doma.in
 export UPASTE_READROOT_RAW=https://doma.in/raw

-# set to a value shared amongst your machines if
+# Set to a value shared amongst your machines if
-# you want to securely copy/paste between them
+# you want to "securely" copy/paste between them.
+# Content is de/encrypted server-side using the key
+# provided.
+The "security" is encryption at rest and
+# preventing others from stumbling on your paste's "code".
 export UPASTE_ENCRYPTION_KEY=

 ## paste helpers